software-engr-full-stack/kubernetes-the-hard-way-aws/README.md

 ## Usage

-1. Make sure you have satisfied the prerequisites (TODO)

-2. Install the client tools (TODO)

-3. Clone this repository
+1. Clone this repository

-4. Change directory into the clone repository
+2. Change directory into the clone repository

-5. Change the Terraform backend to your backend.
+3. Change the Terraform backend to your backend.
 If you're not familiar with Terraform, it's probably better to just use a local backend.
 Make sure that git ignores the backend/state files that will be produced when running Terraform (TODO).

-6. `make build` will build your Kubernetes cluster
+4. `make build` will build your Kubernetes cluster

-7. `make destroy` will delete all provisioned resources
+5. `make destroy` will delete all provisioned resources

 ## Configuration